hadirkhan10/chisel3-wiki/Debugging-with-the-Interpreter-REPL-2.md

 ### Debugging using the Interpreter REPL Page 2
+## Using the REPL to debug a problem Module

-If you are here you have completed [Debugging with the Interpreter-REPL Page 1](Debugging-with-the-Interpreter-REPL-1) You should hopefully be looking at the Repl's prompt of ```>>```
+If you are here you have completed [Debugging with the Interpreter-REPL Page 1](Debugging-with-the-Interpreter-REPL-1).
+You should hopefully be looking at the Repl's prompt of ```>>```

 ### What can you do?